estevanmaito/windmill-react-ui/README.md

 - [ ] Themes (separate themes into dark/light?)
 - [ ] Save user preferences to `localStorage` and get `prefers-color-scheme`
 - [ ] Development live server (currently using Styleguidist; polutes the `src` directory)
-- [ ] Scope Tailwind?
-Prefix?
-Use user config?
-  - [x] Create a context to pass themes down
-  - I'm inclined to create a root theme file, with all classes used, for every element.
-This way users can import it and extend/modify, but it would be used to let purge know which classes are being used.
-But what about custom theme configs, like the `shadow-outline` custom plugin, extended styles and `multi-theme`?
-Maybe **create a plugin that could be imported from this package also**?

 ```js
 //tailwind.config.js